grafana/faro-web-sdk/packages/core/README.md

   const otel = faro.api.getOTEL();
   ```

-- `isOTELInitialized` - is a method for checking if OpenTelemetry package was correctly initialized and there is an
+- `isOTELInitialized` - is a method for checking if the OpenTelemetry package was correctly initialized and there is an
-  OpenTelemetry instance used by Faro.
+  OpenTelemetry instance being used by Faro.

   ```ts
   const isInitialized = faro.api.isOTELInitialized();